-In June, the young couple demolished their Madison Valley bungalow and moved into a rental to make way for a modular house from Greenfab Homes, a Seattle firm known for elegant, environmentally friendly prefabricated dwellings.
+In June, the young couple demolished their Madison Valley bungalow and moved into a rental to make way for a modular house from Greenfab Seattle firm known for elegant, environmentally friendly prefabricated dwellings.

 But in September, after the couple had already paid Greenfab around 90 percent of the contract price, they got some unwelcome news.
 Several subcontractors working for Greenfab told the couple they hadn’t been fully paid.

 Soon after, Weller said, a Greenfab official told him the 11-year-old firm was insolvent. “‘Sorry, we don’t have any money’ — that was basically it — ‘and we can’t finish your project,'” said Weller, a 34-year-old data visualization analyst with the state’s Office of Financial Management.
 Adding insult to injury, Weller said, Greenfab insisted he pick up his unfinished mods from the factory in Burlington.

 Weller and Nierenberg, who is 36 and a physician, have since restarted their house project with the help of another Seattle modular company, Method Homes.

 But the couple’s move-in date is now next spring and their total cost is likely to be $200,000 higher — in part, Weller said, because Greenfab didn’t install the appliances, flooring, cabinets, counter tops, and other amenities the couple says they already paid for.
 That’s “meant some serious financial difficulty,” Weller said.

 Weller and Nierenberg aren’t the only homebuyers left in the lurch by Greenfab.